-Now if you’re looking for something a little more exciting, you’ve got to check this game out.
+If you’re looking for a way to make the Super Bowl a little more exciting, you’ve got to check this game out.
 Gridiron Experts has a Super Bowl party poker game that is fun for all, and we’d love to share it with you.

 This game can be customized to playing for fun, drinks, or some big bucks.